shihlei/shelf/Leetcode/LinkedList/92. Reverse Linked List II/README.md

 _See if this problem matches any data structures, algorithms_

 - Dummy Node:
-    - Make things easier, so does not need to handle edge case
+    - Without dummy: If left = 1, we need to return a new head (complex edge case)
+    - With dummy: Always return dummy.next, regardless of where reversal starts

 ### Plan